holatung/RAI/README.md

 # Architecture:

-RAG or agentic architectures for answering questions depends on a dynamic knowledge base that keeps updating over time, such as financial reports or documentation, so that the reasoning and planning steps remains logical and accurate.
+RAG or agentic architectures for answering questions depend on a dynamic knowledge base that keeps updating over time, such as financial reports or documentation, so that the reasoning and planning steps remain logical and accurate.
-To handle such a knowledge base, where the size continuously grows and the chances of hallucinations can increase, a separate logical-temporal (time-aware) agentic pipeline is required to manage this evolving knowledge base within your AI product as shown in the figure below
+To handle such a knowledge base, where the size continuously grows, and the chances of hallucinations can increase, a separate logical-temporal (time-aware) agentic pipeline is required to manage this evolving knowledge base within your AI product, as shown in the figure below
 <img width="4800" height="2265" alt="image" src="https://github.com/user-attachments/assets/bf2c9189-93a3-43a1-9997-2ff2aa23592e" />

 # Project Structure